algorandfoundation/algokit-utils-ts/docs/code/modules/types_transaction.md

 * `SigningAccount` - An AlgoKit Utils class that wraps Account to provide support for rekeyed accounts
 * `LogicSigAccount` - The in-built `algosdk.LogicSigAccount` type for logic signatures
 * `MultisigAccount` - An AlgoKit Utils class that wraps a multisig account and provides mechanisms to get a multisig account
-* `TransactionSignerAccount` - An AlgoKitUtils class that wraps the in-built `algosdk.TransactionSigner` along with the sender address
+* `TransactionSignerAccount` - An AlgoKit Utils class that wraps the in-built `algosdk.TransactionSigner` along with the sender address

 #### Defined in